Who are gifted youth?

 Your best resource for learning more about your school’s requirements is your child’s teacher.
-Teachers can not only give you state-specific information related to gifted-education, but they can also help you choose the option that is best for your child.
+Teachers can not only give you state-specific information related to gifted education, but they can also help you choose the option that is best for your child.

 In the United States, only about 6% of students are considered gifted, and schools can sometimes fail to identify gifted students by administering only a single eligibility test.

-The last thing you want is for your gifted child to fall behind as a result of getting bored with their easy schoolwork or learn lazy habits due to not needing to study for tests.
+The last thing you want is for your gifted child to fall behind as a result of getting bored with their easy schoolwork or learning lazy habits due to not needing to study for tests.